Matthew 10:28 – Fear Him Which is Able to Destroy

 “Thou hast defiled thy sanctuaries by the multitude of thine iniquities, by the iniquity of thy traffick; therefore will I bring forth a fire from the midst of thee, it shall devour thee, and I will bring thee to ashes upon the earth in the sight of all them that behold thee.”
 (Eze 28:18)

-See my e-book The Truth About the Second Death for a study of how the lost and the devil himself will encounter the second death.
+See my e-book The Lake of Fire and the Second Death for a study of how the lost and the devil himself will encounter the second death.
 While God brings people to the final judgement scene, the Lake of Fire experience is not God killing the lost.
 Death was never meant to be a part of God’s creation.
 If it was, God would be the author and source of death.
 Rather, death is an enemy of both God and man:

 “The last enemy that shall be destroyed is death.”
 (1 Cor 15:26)